 ABSTRACT HEADING LAYOUT

-- Title (Arial, size 11, bold) - The title should accurately reflect the emphasis and content of the project.
-The title must be brief and grammatically correct.
-The title should be written in Title Case (capitalize the first letters of all the words except conjunctions such as the following: and, or, at, in, for, the).
+- Title (Arial, size 11, bold) - Choose a title which accurately reflects the emphasis and content of the project.
+Titles should be written in Title Case (capitalize the first letters of all the words except conjunctions e.g. and, or, at, in, for, the).

-- Name of Presenter, Co-Authors, Co-Authors/Collaborators, and Principle Investigator (PI) (Arial, size 10, bold and underline Presenter).
-Co-authors should be listed whether they are presenting with you or not.
+- Name of Presenter, Co-Authors, Co-Authors/Collaborators, and Principle Investigator (PI) (Arial, size 10; name of Presenter should be bold and underlined).
+Co-authors should be listed whether or not they will also be attending.

-- Departmental and institutional affiliations of all author (Arial, size 9, italic)
+- Departmental and institutional affiliations of all authors (Arial, size 9, italic)

-These requirements must be strictly followed to be accepted as a CAURS 2016 presenter.
-The Inter-School Board meets regularly throughout the year to review submitted abstracts.
+These requirements should be adhered to strictly in order to be accepted as a presenter at CAURS 2017.
+Each abstract will be vetted by members of the Inter-School Board (ISB).
 Once an abstract is reviewed and accepted, the student presenter will be sent an email notifying them of the status of their submission.
-Please feel free to contact a member of the Inter-School Board with questions or concerns.<-- Back
+Please feel free to contact a member of the ISB with any questions or concerns.<-- Back